 Ikigai refers to a person’s reason to live, their sense of discovered personal meaning that propels them to action and saves them from despair.
 It most directly means “a reason to get up in the morning.”

-In addition to “discovery” ikigai suggests “creation.”
+In addition to “discovery,” ikigai suggests “creation.”
 That is, a person discovers and builds, in an iterative process, a sense of their life’s meaning.
-And, third, ikigai connotes a sense of self-surrender, of opening oneself up to life’s possibilities, of allowing one’s potential to blossom.
+And third, ikigai connotes a sense of self-surrender, of opening oneself up to life’s possibilities, of allowing one’s potential to blossom.

 I’ve had existential preoccupations for as long as I remember, even in some ways as a kid, so ikigai is a concept that resonates with me.
 And on a professional level, I believe that in part some psychiatric illness and chronic unhappiness, is a spiritual affliction.
 Many patients I’ve had with addiction, depression, and PTSD suffer from a sense of worthlessness, irrelevancy, and spiritual meaninglessness.
 I’ve had many patients in my career tell me directly in words to the effect of, “If I died tomorrow, no one would care … and some would not even notice.”
-With a point of view like that, I find it hard to believe that any amount of Prozac would resolve that person’s despair.
+With a point of view like that, I find it hard to believe that any amount of medication would resolve that person’s despair.

 Ikigai may be the foundation of recovery and of a life well lived.

-I would love to learn words you may know that also capture a part of reality for which we have no good word in English.
+I would love to learn words you may know that also capture a part of reality for which we have no good comparison in English.
 Please send me a submission from a language you know.
 Thanks.

 Until next time,